-What to Expect in a Contested Divorce
+What to Expect in a Contested Divorce in Pasco County, FL and Surrounding Areas

 In Florida, there are two types of divorces, contested divorce or uncontested divorce.
 Contested divorces mean that the parties have not agreed upon matters that must be settled according to the Florida Family Law Divorce Statutes.
 These matters are as follows:

 When contested divorces end up in trial, it is important that your divorce lawyer is seasoned as a trial lawyer.
 It is always beneficial to try to negotiate and mediate to reach a settlement whenever possible and Attorney Doyle-Palumbo strives to do so.
-However, high net worth divorces or divorces where high conflict is a factor requires skill, knowledge and a calm professionalism — as well as tenacity.
+However, high net worth divorces or divorces where high conflict is a factor that requires skill, knowledge, and calm professionalism — as well as tenacity.
 If you are divorcing and you’re anticipating a bumpy road in a contested divorce you’ll need the best divorce lawyer for you, one who will work to achieve your goals.

 Have you been served with a petition for dissolution of marriage?
 If so, it is important that you speak with a divorce attorney as soon as possible.
 Don’t wait until the last minute to do so as you only have 20 days to file your answers with the courts.
 Attorney Doyle-Palumbo can be reached at 727-824-5727 or you can email our family law firm below with your questions or concerns.

-Filing for a Contested Divorce in Paco, Hernando, Citrus County, FL
+Filing for a Contested Divorce

-If you would like to file a petition for dissolution of marriage in a contested divorce, please remember that Florida Law is specific about the rules of procedure.
+If you would like to file a petition for dissolution of marriage in a contested divorce, please remember that Florida law is specific about the rules of procedure.
 Divorce is a highly emotional time and hiring an inexperienced family law attorney or going it alone is never a good idea.
 Schedule a consultation at our Hudson Florida Family Law Firm.

 Contested Divorce Process in Florida